roman-milk/roman-milk.github.io/student-teacher.md

  On hearing her frantic calls for an orgasm, then an urgent demand to hold still, he exploded inside washing her vagina with his cum.
 Until that point it was all less frantic than with Jenny.
 At the end his teacher bounced around on his cock for a moment or two then collapsed onto him.
 He had cum so much more satisfactorily with her too, probably because they shared a common slow rhythm.

  If he had thought of Jenny much more he would have worried about keeping this away from her.
 Instead he concentrated on one thing at a time and right now he was enjoying the feeling of having just fucked his teacher into submission.
 It felt so damn good!
-Report_Story #1